 According to Ms. Joffe, and to research conducted by the National Organization on Disability, only 32 percent of Americans with disabilities (ages 18 to 64) are working, but two thirds of those unemployed would rather be working.
 Ms. Joffe says she encourages people with chronic illnesses to figure out how they can work rather than go on disability.
 Research, she says, shows that remaining employed can actually lead to better health, not to mention improving self-esteem and maintaining social contacts.

 Ms Joffe is at her best when she poses questions to think about, as in this post about how to know if self-employment is a good fit for you.
-If you’re hungry for more than what is on her sites, Ms. Joffe, like a smart entrepreneur, offers a lot of extra information in newsletters and pdf workbooks and in the book, “Women, Work, And Autoimmune Disease,” available for preordering on Amazon.com.
+If you’re hungry for more than what is on her sites, Ms. Joffe, like a smart entrepreneur, offers a lot of extra information in newsletters and pdf workbooks and in the book, “Women, Work, And Autoimmune Disease,” available on Amazon.com.

 Start your journey to successful work while living with chronic illness by using Rosalind’s workbook.